-There are more than 16,000 living plants on The Arboretum’s grounds, and most are hardy in central Ohio.
-Of these plants, 4,500 are unique names.
+There are nearly 16,000 living trees and shrubs on The Arboretum’s grounds, and most are hardy in central Ohio.
+Of these plants, nearly 5,000 are unique names.

 Records kept for each plant include specific location, scientific and common names, origin and age.
-The plants listed in our search results are not for sale.
+The plants listed in this database are not for sale.
 We sell plants at our spring and fall sales, Arbor Day and in the gift shop.
 By clicking the link below, you are opening a new browser window to Arboretum Explorer, a database where you are able to search for plants found at The Dawes Arboretum.
 Arboretum Explorer is an external website and is not The Dawes Arboretum’s main website.

 Our goal is to obtain certain genera in comprehensive collections, which include all species, lower ranks, and registered or published cultivars hardy, or suspected hardy, in this climate.
 The comprehensive collections at this time include the following genera: